hibatos/servicenow-tools/simple_table_navigation/README.md

 Only admin users (users having the **admin** role) are allowed to use this application

-### Long runtime on configuration

-If too many tables are added to the table list, the user session will freeze for up to 5 minutes for 4000 tables, caused by the reload business rule.

 ### Custom and scoped tables

 Custom and scoped tables might prevent the application to reference them because of cross scope privileges.